-We have arrived in the digital age but we forgot the human factor in our businesses and business schools.
+We have arrived in the digital age, but we have forgotten the human factor in our businesses and business schools.

 How come when we talk about the one thing that makes all the difference in our businesses we talk about mindsets, emotions, passion, identity, purpose?
 The human factors, as we say.

 And how come when we share thoughts about transforming our businesses and our business schools into a better future state, we return to talking about high levels of engagement and embracing change as crucial for the success of all our plans?
 Because we know they are essential to business success.